oracle-samples/oci-autonomous-json-db-datasync-sample/README.md

 1. Make sure that a schema is created in the AJD and you are able to connect to the schema.

 2. Get the Endpoint of the API Gateway deployment _SyncUsingJSONDB_.
-Append the Endpoint with the path /store.
+Append the endpoint with the path /store.
 The API will look like this, https://[host-name]/jsondb/store

 3. Make the REST call to the above  endpoint.
 The curl command will look this,

 		curl --location --request POST 'https://pfk2ep3pw3x3tcx4iemcx4gj4q.apigateway.us-ashburn-1.oci.customer-oci.com/jsondb/store' \
-		--header 'Authorization: [{"key":"Authorization","value":"Basic YWRtaW46V2VsY29tZTEyMzQq","description":""}]' \
+		--header 'Authorization: Basic YWRtaW46V2VsY29tZTEyMzQq' \
 		--header 'Content-Type: text/plain' \
 		--data-raw '{

-			"createdDate":"2022-03-14 11:35:49.966290000",
-			"vaultSecretName":"testjan1test",
+			"vaultSecretName":"mar1234",
 				"targetRestApi": "https://g4kz1wyoyzrtvap-jsondb.adb.us-ashburn-1.oraclecloudapps.com/ords/admin/soda/latest/orders",
 				"targetRestApiOperation": "POST",
 				"targetRestApiPayload": {